ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 The problem which we are left with is to find an explicit expression for
 $ds(\phi)$.
 Note that this expression must fulfill two requirements:

- 1. By an increase $d\phi$ the $\theta$ coordinate also generally changes, subject to the requirement that the path
+ 1. By an increase $d\phi$ the $\theta$ coordinate also generally changes, subject to the requirement that the path be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk3NzUxMTk2XX0=
+eyJoaXN0b3J5IjpbMTYwNjgwMzE2MV19
 -->